 Children can start school for the first time in the Reception year group in the academic year after their 4th birthday and must start school in the term after their 5th birthday.
 Applications must be made by 15 January of the academic year in which their 4th birthday falls.
 Applications made after this date will be considered to be late.
-Applications (for those living in Oxfordshire) can be made online by using the link on Oxfordshire County Council's website www.oxfordshire.gov.uk/primaryadmissions or on paper.
+Applications (for those living in Oxfordshire) can be made Oxfordshire Countv Council's online usina the website bv link on www.oxfordshire.gov.uk/primaryadmissions Or ON paper.
 Those living elsewhere in England must apply via their home council.